usnistgov/FIPS201/_FIPS201/authentication.md

 This section defines a suite of authentication mechanisms that are supported by all the PIV Cards, and their applicability in meeting the requirements for a set of graduated levels of identity assurance.
-This section also defines some authentication mechanisms that make use of credential elements that may optionally be included on PIV Cards.
+This section also defines some authentication mechanisms that make use of credential elements that MAY optionally be included on PIV Cards.
 Specific implementation details of authentication mechanisms identified in this section are provided in [SP 800-73].
 Moreover, while a wide range of authentication mechanisms is identified in this section, departments and agencies may adopt additional mechanisms that